top of page

 Malabsorption

-In Ayurveda, the digestive process is considered the most essential foundation of health, maintaining and preventing diseases and disharmony.
+In Ayurveda, the digestive process is considered the most essential foundation of health, as it maintains and prevents diseases and disharmony.

 Malabsorption is a common condition today.
-An irregular digestive process causes it and prevents the ingestion of nutrients, secretion of digestive enzymes, and absorption into the bloodstream.
+An irregular digestive process causes it and prevents the ingestion of nutrients, the secretion of digestive enzymes, and the absorption of nutrients into the bloodstream.

 The digestive process is divided into three stages: separating food into digestible pieces, absorbing nutrients, and eliminating waste.
-The first signs of malabsorption appear as digestive difficulties, including gas, bloating, acid reflux, indigestion, constipation, diarrhea, etc., which can affect all three stages, but malabsorption occurs during the second stage in the small intestine when the lining is damaged.
+The first signs of malabsorption appear as digestive difficulties, including gas, bloating, acid reflux, indigestion, constipation, and diarrhea, which can affect all three stages.
+However, malabsorption typically occurs during the second stage in the small intestine, when the lining is damaged.

-What we ingest is divided into two categories: macronutrients, such as protein, fats, or carbohydrates, and micronutrients, such as vitamins and minerals.
+What we ingest is divided into two categories: macronutrients, including protein, fats, and carbohydrates, and micronutrients, such as vitamins and minerals.

 Some causes include ulcerative colitis, Crohn's disease, celiac disease, drugs, medications, alcohol use, antibiotics, radiation, chemotherapy, and SIBO.

-Western medicine uses many tests to determine malabsorption, including hydrogen breath tests, blood, stool, and sweat tests, imaging, and biopsies.
-Ayurveda identifies malabsorption by examining the tongue, face, nails, and specific dosha digestive issues.
+Western medicine employs various diagnostic tests to determine malabsorption, including hydrogen breath tests, blood, stool, and sweat tests, as well as imaging and biopsies.
+Ayurveda identifies malabsorption by examining the tongue, face, nails, and specific digestive issues related to the doshas.

 Holistic treatment of malabsorption always starts with strengthening and balancing the digestive fire (Agni).
-This begins by discovering the underlying cause of the digestive issue (allergenic foods, toxins, stress, parasites) and treating all associated factors simultaneously.
+This process begins by identifying the underlying cause of the digestive issue (allergenic foods, toxins, stress, or parasites) and treating all associated factors simultaneously.

 Below are some considerations: